hellerve/blog/wip/Lets_Write_A_Hashmap_in_Carp.md

 ```
 <div class="figure-label">Fig. 1: A usage example for maps.</div>

-This is fairly sparse, but already provides a lot of the functionality we need.
+This is fairly sparse but already provides a lot of the functionality we need.

 Before going any further, let’s think about how we deal with getting keys that
 don’t exist.
 We’re in a statically typed language without any standard error
-mechanism—sorry about that—, and as such we need to opt for an implementation
+mechanism—sorry about that—, and as such, we need to opt for an implementation
 using defaults or opt for the interface `zero` that returns a zero value for all
 of the types it is defined in.
 In this implementation we’ll use zero and hope
 it is defined for all of the value types we will want to put into our map.
 This